facebook/zstd/CONTRIBUTING.md

 Of course, benchmarking can be done on non-hyper-stable machines as well.
 You will just have to do a little more work to ensure that you are in fact measuring the changes you've made not and noise.
-Here are some simple things you can do to make your benchmarks more stable:
+Here are some things you can do to make your benchmarks more stable:

 1. The most simple thing you can do to drastically improve the stability of your benchmark is to run it multiple times and then aggregate the results of those runs.
 As a general rule of